mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --width=<number>

-   Display width.
+   Specify the display width.

 NOTES
 -----

-The information specified for the server must be a valid login account.
+The information specified for the server must be a valid account for that server.

 Any test named ???_template.py shall be skipped.
 This permits the developer to create a base class to import for a collection of tests based on a common